appserver-io/appserver/_docs/basic-usage.md

 layout: docs
 title: Basic Usage
 meta_title: appserver.io basic usage
-meta_description: The appserver will automatically start after your installation wizard finishes the setup.
-You can use it without limitations from now on.
+meta_description: After the installation wizard (or package manager) has finished, the appserver starts automatically.
+You can now use it without limitations.
 position: 20
 group: Docs
 subNav: